-Because of marriage to my father, my mother immigrated to the United States.
-People would always ask me “where is your mother from?”
+Because of her marriage to my father, my mother immigrated to the United States.
+People would always ask me, “where is your mother from?”
 This is because she still had a Swedish accent, so even though she was an American citizen.
-My mother was considered an immigrant and foreigner who was living in the United States.
+My mother was considered an immigrant and a foreigner living in the United States.

 My mother was an immigrant because she left her home in Sweden to live permanently in the United States.
-But she was also a foreigner as she originally came from Sweden and not from the United States.
+But she was also a foreigner as she originally came from Sweden, not the United States.

 Definition Of An Ex-pat

 An Ex-pat is very different from an immigrant.
-An ex-pat is someone who lives overseas but does not plan on living there permanently.
+An ex-pat lives overseas but does not plan on living there permanently.

 Unlike an immigrant, an ex-pat will keep their citizenship in their home country even though they live and work abroad.
-In fact, an ex-pat can live overseas for a long period of time; some maybe their entire life.
+An ex-pat can live overseas for an extended period of time; some maybe their entire life.

 The dictionary definition of an ex-pat is as follows:

-So this means that an ex-pat can be someone who is working or simply living overseas.
-The ex-pat will keep the passport of their native country, as most ex-pats plan to return to their own country at some point in time.
+So this means that an ex-pat can be working or simply living overseas.
+The ex-pat will keep the passport of their native country, as most ex-pats plan to return to their own country at some point.

-This is different than an immigrant that does not plan to return to their own country permanently.
+This is different from an immigrant who does not plan to permanently return to their own country.
 Most ex-pats plan to return to their own countries to live there again permanently.
 This is where things get a little bit confusing because, as an immigrant, an ex-pat is considered a foreigner.

-Both an ex-pat and an immigrant are foreigners as they were born or are from another country from where they are actually living.
-A person can actually be born in another country and not be an immigrant or be a foreigner.
+Both ex-pat and an immigrant are foreigners as they were born or are from another country where they live.
+A person can be born in another country and not be an immigrant or a foreigner.

 For example, my uncle and aunt were both born in China.
 Both of my grandparents were American.
 Even though they were born in China, my uncle and aunt were never considered Chinese citizens but were always considered American and American citizens.

-You can find out more about ex-pats by reading our blog 8 Main Reasons To Become An Ex-pat And Live Overseas by clicking here.
+You can learn more about ex-pats by reading our blog 8 Main Reasons To Become An Ex-pat And Live Overseas by clicking here.

-The difference between the words foreigner, immigrant, and ex-pat can sometimes get confusing.
+Differences between a foreigner, immigrant, and ex-pat can sometimes confuse.
 The main thing to remember is that a foreigner was born or from a country where they are now.
 An immigrant is someone who comes from one country and plans to live in another country permanently.
-An ex-pat is someone who is living or working in a country other than their own.
+An ex-pat is someone living or working in a country other than their own.